Project proposals are how you can get management to act on your ideas. They’re the bottom-up version of a project request form.

 Lay out the schedule and budget

 If all’s gone to plan then your audience should be on board – now it’s time to give them all of the information they need to know what the project will cost and how long it will take to complete.
-Break down the proposed solution into specific steps with a rough time estimate for each, and give a budget which accounts for any extra items, staff, technology, and so on.
+Break down the proposed solution into specific steps with a rough time estimate for each, and give a budget that accounts for any extra items, staff, technology, and so on.

 This will let your audience visualize the timeline and cost of your project as opposed to the benefits that it brings.
 As such, they need to have enough detail to be able to judge the worth of the proposal, such as the time investment of various team members and departments alongside any funds for items beyond your current inventory.

-It might seem like overkill to lay out the teams involved and how much time they will be spending on the various stages, but remember that your proposal probably isn’t the only thing that they could be doing.
+It might seem like overkill to lay-out the teams involved and how much time they will be spending on the various stages, but remember that your proposal probably isn’t the only thing that they could be doing.
 You’re not only asking for those teams to spend time completing your tasks, but you’re also justifying why they should not be spending that time on another project.

 Demonstrate how progress will be monitored

 Without a structured way to monitor your proposal in action and to track its progress, neither you or your audience will know whether it’s working or not, and nobody will be able to address any problems as they surface.
-This is a massive red flag to anyone with the power to approve your proposal, since it leaves everyone in the dark until the very end of the project.
+This is a massive red flag to anyone with the power to approve your proposal because it leaves everyone in the dark until the very end of the project.

 You need to show (again, using language and concepts that your audience understands) how the project will be monitored as it progresses, and therefore how you will be able to detect problems at the earliest possible opportunity.
-This will also reassure your audience that they will be receiving regular updates on the project, and that the tasks you’ve laid out will be carried out correctly (since they are being monitored).
+This will also reassure your audience that they will be receiving regular updates on the project and that the tasks you’ve laid out will be carried out correctly (since they are being monitored).

 In other words, this is your opportunity to limit human error in your proposal’s success by closely tracking its progress.
 All you have to do is show the chain of command and how everything will be tracked.